Design, Develop and Deliver Training

 The most important thing you can do to start off is to be clear about who you want to train and what you want them to be able to do.

 Think about how you will deliver it, how long it should last and who you will work with.
-Then stop and think and make sure that all your decisions embed XR's Principles and Values and XR’s Principles of Inclusivity
+Then stop and make sure that all of your decisions embed XR's Principles and Values and XR’s Principles of Inclusivity.

 Find more detailed instructions on this step in the full guide.